How To Properly Exercise With Aches, Pains and Injuries

 Injury can really strike at any time, but by keeping in mind some of these tips, you'll greatly reduce your risk of injury and pain from overuse.

 MUSCLE BALANCE is a key part of keeping our bodies healthy and injury free!
 If you only work one muscle (say, your biceps) and not the opposing muscle (in this case, triceps), you're going to have muscle imbalance which will put you at greater risk of injury while engaging in physical activity.
 Even if you hate working a certain muscle group - try and find a way to get that work in.
 Be creative!
 Maybe you hate push-ups (which work biceps), but you don't mind bicep curls.
 Finding a way to work all the muscles in a balances way will have your body thanking you!

 STRETCHING is another key component to injury prevention.
 When our muscles are tight, we're at more risk of tearing or pulling something.
 A great way to really relive not only muscle soreness but also muscle tightness would be using a foam roller!
-There are all different kinds and sizes of foam rollers available, but we really enjoy the larger ones (like in the video) so you can roll out the entire body.
+There are all different kinds and sizes of foam rollers available, but we really enjoy the larger ones so you can roll out the entire body.

 LISTENING TO YOUR BODY is another key component to keeping yourself healthy and injury free.
 Sometimes, we simply overwork our body, and the thing we need is a break before some overuse injury occurs.
 Sometimes, we're battling back from an injury, and we need to keep things low-impact for awhile.
 If you've been feel the aches and pains more and more lately, then maybe take two or three days and focus on just doing low impact exercises.
 It's better to go slow for a few days then to have to go slow for a few months because of an injury!